 Hand washing is one of the best ways to prevent the spread of infections.
-Your health care providers should always wash their hands or use an alcohol-based hand sanitizer:
+Germs can spread from person to person on hands.
+Cleaning hands with soap and water washes germs away.
+Using an alcohol-based hand sanitizer kills germs on contact.